ubccpsc/310/README.md

 Both team members will be required to attend each lab.

 #### TA Office Hours

+**There will not be any office hours during the first week of class.
+Also, these hours are all subject to change, always check back here!**

 In addition to the 24 hours of labs per week, there are also ~12 hours of TA office hours per week.
 These have been clustered later in the week, but some are available on each day, to better meet anticipated demands.